aiven/aiven-docs/docs/products/valkey/howto/migrate-valkey-aiven-for-valkey.md

 ---
 title: Migrate from Valkey to Aiven for Valkey
+sidebar_label: Migration from Valkey
 ---

 import ConsoleLabel from "@site/src/components/ConsoleIcons"

-Migrate your Valkey databases, whether on-premise or cloud-hosted, to Aiven for Valkey using the Aiven Console's guided wizard.
+Migrate your Valkey databases to Aiven for Valkey using the Aiven Console's guided wizard.

 ## Prerequisites